FusionAuth/fusionauth-site/site/_posts/2023-02-17-consents-example.md

 ---
 layout: blog-post
 title: Using and Managing Consents in an Express App
-description: Build an app with marketing consent options and allow your users to update their preferences
+description: Build an app with marketing consent options and allow your users to update their preferences.
 author: Bradley Van Aardt
 category: blog
+image: blogs/consents-app/managing-consent-header.png
-tags: client-node tutorial tutorial-express tutorial-node
+tags: client-node tutorial tutorial-express tutorial-node feature-advanced-registration-forms
+category: tutorial
 excerpt_separator: "<!--more-->"
 ---